boochow/hvcc_loguesdk_v1/README.md

 ### Memory Footprint

 The oscillator unit must fit within a 32,767-byte space.
-All necessary resources (including code, constants, variables, and heap/stack) must be in this space.
-You'll got a linker error when the binary size exceeds this boundary.
+All necessary resources—including code, constants, variables, and both heap and stack—must reside within this space.
+A linker error will occur if the binary size exceeds this boundary.

 ### DAC